 As a coach, I have always been goal-driven and focused.
 I would say that my intensity drives my husband crazy!
-In fact, we are a family of coaches and have two adorable kids, Jack (6) and Ashleigh (3), and we did just add a new 3 year old Australian Shepard named Blu to the family.
+In fact, we are a family of coaches and have two adorable kids, Jack (8) and Ashleigh (5), and we have a 2 year old Chocolate Lab named Bailey.

 I refuse to let my kids or my family be the reason why I can’t achieve excellence as a coach; rather they are the reason why I must.
 My need to manage my time between family and work, and become more efficient doing it, forced me to start looking at all that has been written about time, energy, and email management.